metafacture/metafacture-documentation/docs/Getting-Started.md

 Run a Flux workflow with:

-`$ ./metafacture/flux.sh /path/to/your.flux` on Unix/Linux/Mac or
+`$ ./metafacture/flux.sh -f /path/to/your.flux` on Unix/Linux/Mac or
-`$ ./metafacture/flux.bat /path/to/your.flux` on Windows.
+`$ ./metafacture/flux.bat -f /path/to/your.flux` on Windows.

 To get started, you can export a workflow from the Playground (last button, !["Export Workflow"](https://metafacture.org/img/export.png)).